erwald/blog/posts/the-biggest-game-in-town.md

 So much for what it is.
 Now for what I make of it ...

-## Collective Action Problems Are Very Important
+## Collective Action Problems Are Important

 Game B puts a lot of emphasis on collective action problems, competition, Molochian traps and so on.[^11] I agree with Game B theorists that these are very important.